 Following the musical theme, Das Klingende Museum (the Museum of Sound) is a great place for families with kids to visit.
 It stages family-friendly concerts and gives young people the opportunity to try out various instruments in workshops under the tutelage of music teachers.
 Just 950 m from the hotel, on the banks of the Panke, there’s another musical treat in store: the Uferstudios, a contemporary dance studio and hotspot for Berlin’s modern dance scene in a listed building.

 If all this music and dance has got you in the mood for movement, the Magic Mountain climbing centre north of Humboldthain is a great place to get active.
 Here, you can try out all kinds of climbing routes on over 2,000 m2 of climbing walls.
+Or you and your family explore the nearby Labyrinth Children's Museum!

 Discover Berlin history around Hotel BIG MAMA